sbalny/L4/README.md

 will generate the L4-80.csv file which collects the aforementionned data for bases ``dst-80-0`` to ``dst-80-100``.

-The script ``runL4.sh`` runs this test for dimension 40 to 200 with a step of 10 using 1000 lattice per dimensions.
+The script ``runL4.sh`` runs this test for dimension 40 to 180 with a step of 10 using 1000 lattice per dimensions and collect datas (mean, standard deviations) for all dimension into a file named ``L4-stats.csv``.
 The dimensions and the number of tests can be changed in the script.
 Usage: